Save Money with Attic Insulation Installation in Dayton

 There are three kinds of attic insulation—spray foam, loose fill and batt.

 Spray foam insulation uses liquids that expand into a foam on contact.
 Closed- or open-cell applications can be used in attics.

-Open-cell foam spreads when applied, filling cracks and other spaces that are hard to get to.
-It’s best for stopping air but isn’t completely waterproof.
+Open-cell foam expands when applied, plugging cracks and other spaces that are hard to get to.
+It’s best for stopping air but isn’t fully waterproof.

 Both types of spray foam insulation may even help dampen noise.

-Loose fill insulation is blown in using special machinery, while batt insulation is rolls that can be trimmed to fit.
+Loose fill insulation is blown in using special machinery, while batt insulation is rolls that can be cut to fit.
 Insulating material can include fiberglass, cellulose, mineral wool and cotton.

-Insulation is rated for its resistance to heat flow.
+Insulation is ranked for its resistance to heat flow.
 This is also known as the R-value.
 Different levels are recommended based on where you live.

-Stevenson Service Experts Heating & Air Conditioning can help you determine what variety of insulation is best for the climate in Dayton and your home’s needs.
-Our insulation installers provide a full range of quality insulation services backed by a 100% Satisfaction Guarantee* for a year.
+Stevenson Service Experts can help you determine what variety of attic insulation is best for the climate in Dayton and your home’s needs.
+Our attic insulation installers provide a full range of quality insulation services backed by a 100% Satisfaction Guarantee* for a year.